sparkslabs/pyxie/doc/dev-status.md

 ### Backlog: Proposed Next

+* 196\.
+Batch Compiler
+* 59\.
+Start thoughts on pyxie-web #reflect #website
+* 195\.
+Functionality of bin/pyxie-dev is in core, not a script
 * 3\.5 Analysis code looks for an arduino profile file describing c-types appropriately.
-* 3\.8 Arduino compiled programs can use values returned from functions.
-* 206\.
-Arduino profile supports millis()
+* 3\.6 arduino profile file is propogated with something relating to core functions that read values, to avoid forcing types "manually"
+* 213\. v0 no funcs Playful Puppy code analyses
+* 214\. v0 no funcs Playful Puppy code generates code
+* 215\. v0 no funcs Playful Puppy code compiles, and runs on device correctly
 * 221\.
 Initial spike support for function definitions. (no args, no return values)
 * 223\.
 Spike support for functions with basic arguments.
 * 222\.
 Spike support for functions which use local variables
-* 213\. v0 Playful Puppy code analyses
-* 214\. v0 Playful Puppy code generates code
-* 215\. v0 Playful Puppy code compiles, and runs on device correctly
-* 196\.
-Batch Compiler
-* 195\.
-Functionality of bin/pyxie-dev is in core, not a script
-* 3\.6 arduino profile file is propogated with something relating to core functions that read values, to avoid forcing types "manually"

 ### Backlog: Features

+* 251\.
+Profile Context is usable for defining externally defined methods/functions (for typechecking)
 * 9\.
 Add the manpage to the distributed files, into the right places #docs
 * 8\.
 Add updating man page to the makefile #docs
 * 197\.
 Web Editor